What to do if you are experiencing noise nuisance

 is the noise 'reasonable'

 We cannot investigate complaints of noise from people in the street, day-to-day living noise, noise from traffic or aircraft noise.

 Reporting your complaint

-If your complaint is about a statutory nuisance and you have a smartphone or tablet you can now use The Noise App to report noise recordings directly to Chiltern and South Bucks District Councils to investigate.
+The Noise App - If your complaint is about a statutory nuisance and you have a smartphone or tablet you can now use the noise app to report noise recordings directly to us to investigate.

 Under the Environmental Protection Act 1990 you can also take your own legal action.